European-XFEL/EXtra-data/docs/cli.rst

 .. program:: lsxfel

+The options below are only relevant when inspecting a single run or file.

+.. option:: --source <source-pattern>, -s <source-pattern>

+   Select which sources to show, using a pattern like ``*/BAM*:output`` or a substring like ``BAM``.
+Can be used several times to select different patterns.

 .. option:: --detail <source-pattern>

-   Show more detail on the keys and data of the sources selected by a pattern like ``*/XGM/*``.
-Only applies when inspecting a single run or file.
-   Can be used several times to select different patterns.
+   Show more detail on the keys and data of the sources selected by a pattern, in the same formats as ``--source``.
+Can be used several times.

    This option can make ``lsxfel`` considerably slower.

+.. option:: --counts

+   Show data counts for instrument sources.

+.. option:: --no-group

+   Don't try to group similar source names; show each individually.

 .. option:: --aggregators, -g

    Show the data aggregator in which each source is saved.
 This option can make ``lsxfel`` considerably slower.

+.. option:: --auxiliary, -x

+   Include auxiliary sources alongside regular sources.
+This can make ``lsxfel`` slower.

 .. _cmd-validate: